childrenofhope/childrenofhope/about/teachers.md

     alt="Amy Angilletta" class="ui tiny circular image" />
   <div class="content">
     Amy Angilletta
-    <div class="sub header">Teacher</div>
+    <div class="sub header">Assistant Teacher</div>
   </div>
 </h3>

 <div class="ui hidden divider"></div>

 <p>
   My name is Amy Angilletta and it is an absolute joy for me to work at Children of Hope!
-I have been an assistant teacher here at Hope since 2014 and have had the privilege to work with all our littles, from the 2’s through the Pre-K classes.
-Currently, I get to spend my days with Mrs.
+I have been an assistant teacher here at Hope since 2014 and have had the privilege of working with all our littles, from the Toddlers through the Pre-K classes.
-  Luken and our Pre-K Llamas.
 </p>
 <p>
-  Prior to coming to Children of Hope, I worked at the elementary school level, for several years, as a substitute teacher, special education assistant, and most recently as a K-3 Instructional Assistant at Estrella.
+  Prior to coming to Children of Hope, I worked at the elementary school level, for several years, as a substitute teacher, special education assistant, and a K-3 Instructional Assistant at Estrella.
 </p>
 <p>
   I grew up in New Jersey, where I graduated from The College of New Jersey with a bachelor’s degree in Biology and a minor in Psychology.
-My husband, Mike and I have two great, almost adult, kids.
-  Our daughter Taylor will graduate from ASU in May 2020 with a degree in Music Therapy.
-Our son Kyle is a Junior at Desert Vista with a passion for all things drumming.
+My husband, Mike and I have two great adult kids.
+Our daughter Taylor graduated from ASU in May 2020 and is currently working as a licensed Music Therapist here in the East Valley.
+Our son Kyle is starting his junior year at ASU this fall majoring in Jazz Performance (drum set) with a business minor.
 We moved to Ahwatukee in the summer of 2010 for my husband’s job as a professor at ASU.
 Go Sun Devils!
-I enjoy volunteering for the band boosters, traveling, movies, attending live music events and watching my kids performances.
+In my spare time I enjoy traveling, hiking, spending time with my girlfriends, attending live music events and watching my kids performances.
 </p>
 <p>
-  I look forward to another wonderful year getting to know and nurture your children!
+  I look forward to another wonderful year getting to know and nurture our little Ducklings!
 </p>

 <div class="ui section divider"></div>